|BOOK Measuring International Authority

 PUBLICATION Cleavage Theory Meets Europe’s Crises: Lipset, Rokkan, and the Transnational Cleavage.
 Journal of European Public Policy, online first

 DATA MIA–Pooling and delegation in international organizations and CHES survey: 2015 Balkans data

 Welcome!
-My name is Liesbet Hooghe, and I am the W.R Kenan Distinguished Professor of Political Science at the University of North Carolina at Chapel Hill.
-I was educated in Belgium and received my PhD. from the University of Leuven.
-After a one-year Fulbright at Cornell University and a three-year postdoctoral fellowship at Nuffield College, Oxford, I joined the political science department at the University of Toronto.
-I moved to the University of North Carolina in 2000.
-Between 2004 and 2016 I also held the Chair in Multilevel Governance at the VU University Amsterdam.
+My name is Liesbet Hooghe, and I am the W.R Kenan Distinguished Professor of Political Science at the University of North Carolina at Chapel Hill and a Robert Schuman Fellow at the EUI, Florence.
+I was born and educated in Belgium and received my PhD. from the KU Leuven.
+After a one-year Fulbright fellowship at Cornell University and a three-year postdoctoral fellowship at Nuffield College, Oxford, I joined the University of Toronto.
+In 2000, I moved to the University of North Carolina.
+Between 2004 and 2016, I also held the Chair in Multilevel Governance at the VU University Amsterdam.

 If you have difficulty navigating this website, try using Microsoft edge.